dfuenzalida/CodeSandbox/README.md

 You'll need to log out and log back in for the new group membership to be reflected.

-You can save some time by downloading the `groovy` container image and validating that it runs:
+* Download the `groovy` container image and validate that it runs:

 ```
 $ docker run -it --rm groovy groovy --version